bubylou/ssm-bash/README.md

 # SteamCMDer

-A simple Bash script to make managing your SteamCMD easier.
+A Bash script for managing your SteamCMD servers.

 ## Usage